Jonathan2251/lbd/source/gpu.rst

 corresponding texture unit (and texture object) will be used [#textureobject]_.

-In order to let the 'texture unit' binding by driver, frontend compiler must pass the type of 'sampler uniform variable' (sampler1D, sampler2D, sampler3D or samplerCube) [#samplervar]_ to backend, and backend must allocate the index/ID of 'sampler uniform variable' in the compiled binary file [#metadata]_.
-After gpu driver executing glsl on-line compiling, driver read this index/ID metadata from compiled binary file and maintain a table of {name, location(memory address)} for each 'sampler uniform variable'.
+In order to let the 'texture unit' binding by driver, frontend compiler must pass the metadata of 'sampler uniform variable' (sampler_2d_var in this example) [#samplervar]_ to backend, and backend must allocate the metadata of 'sampler uniform variable' in the compiled binary file [#metadata]_.
+After gpu driver executing glsl on-line compiling, driver read this metadata from compiled binary file and maintain a table of {name, SamplerType} for each 'sampler uniform variable'.

 .. _sampling_binding:
 .. figure:: ../Fig/gpu/sampling_diagram_binding.png